Heisenberg homology on surface configurations: Computations for n=2

 \begin{proofnobox} As in the proof of Theorem \ref{thm:MaMb}, this reduces to computing $\langle \mathcal{T}_\gamma(e_i) , e'_j \rangle$ as $e_i$ and $e'_j$ run through the ordered bases \eqref{eq:ordered-bases}.

-First note that the basis elements come in three types: those entirely supported in the genus-$1$ subsurface containing $\gamma$ (the first three), those supported partially in this subsurface and partially in the complementary genus-$(g-1)$ subsurface (the next $4g-4$) and those supported entirely outside of the genus-$1$ subsurface (the rest).
+First note that the basis elements come in three types: those entirely supported in the genus-$1$ subsurface containing $\gamma$ (the first three elements), those supported partially in this subsurface and partially in the complementary genus-$(g-1)$ subsurface (the next $4g-4$ elements) and those supported entirely outside of the genus-$1$ subsurface (the remaining elements).
 The Dehn twist $T_\gamma$ does not mix these two complementary subsurfaces, so $M_\gamma$ is a block matrix with respect to this partition.

 The top-left $3 \times 3$ matrix involves only the basis elements $w(\alpha_1)$, $w(\beta_1)$, $v(\alpha_1,\beta_1)$ and their duals, and so the calculation of this submatrix is identical to the calculation in genus $1$, which is given by the matrix in Figure \ref{fig:bigmatrix}.